 I just posted a map showing the locations of events portrayed in A Buss from Lafayette, and an audio of me reading the opening of the story.
 Check them out here:

-Written by Dorothea Jensen, M.A., and Sienna Larson, M.S., this guide will soon be for sale as a paperback book from Amazon.
+Written by Dorothea Jensen, M.A., and Sienna Larson, M.S., this guide will soon be for sale on Amazon, B & N, and other stores as a paperback and as an e-book.
 This guide includes: bulletin board ideas, vocabulary exercises, varied handouts, puzzles and games, reading comprehension quizzes, discussion questions, individual and class project suggestions, cross-curricular activities (language arts, reading, social studies, mathematics, health and safety, art, music, dance, drama) and suggestions for real and virtual “field trips.”

 Topics covered include the American Revolution, Lafayette’s role in our fight for independence, Lafayette’s Farewell Tour in 1824-5, and everyday life and customs in rural America in the 1820s.